 If you have a car insurance policy, you may already know about car insurance excess.
-Most people know that you can change it to lower your car insurance costs.
+You may also know that you can increase it to lower your car insurance costs.

-But not everyone knows what it’s for and the difference between voluntary and compulsory excesses.
-Here we clear things up a little with our guide to this important bit of car insurance jargon.
+But not everyone knows what it’s actually for or the difference between voluntary and compulsory excesses.
+Here, we explain everything you need to know about compulsory and voluntary excess.

 What is car insurance excess?

 Your car insurance excess is a fixed amount you have to pay if you make a claim.

 So, if your excess is £250 and you make a claim for £1,000, your insurer usually keeps the first £250.
 That leaves you with the remaining £750.